-We also evaluate other potential contributing factors which can generally impact your breath such as hydration, diet, meal patterns, your overall oral health and your lifestyle.
+We also evaluate other potential contributing factors which can generally impact your breath such as hydration, diet, meal patterns, lifestyle, and your overall oral health.

 After treatment, the following behaviours will help maintain fresher breath:

-Let us help you reclaim your breath confidence!
-Contact us today and let’s get you started on the road to better oral health!
+Let us help you restore your breath confidence!
+Contact us today and get started on the road to better oral health!